pioneer-dsl-2018/scala-and-fluency/reflection.md

-The goal of our redesigned Picture library was to make it easer to compose operations without having to load and save an image each time.
+The goal of our redesigned Picture library was to make it easier to compose operations without having to load and save an image each time.
 We accomplished that goal, now it's time for critique.
 In this round of critique we're focusing on the following question: